London Romantic Places

 Find a romantic spot while visiting the most popular place in London.
 No wonder it’s always full of tourists- the bridge is simply awesome.

 Champagne is synonymous with romance.
 Find your perfect getaway at the Pancras Champagne Bar, located at St. Pancras station.
 The lengthy bar highlights an array of bubbly selections, each which are offered by the glass.
 While you are in the vicinity, stroll over to the St. Pancras Renaissance Hotel – a property that declares itself as London’s most romantic structure.
+It may not be one of the luxury hotels in central London but it’s still worth visiting.

 Another romantic place to walk, Little Venice is located along London’s Grand Canal, just off of the hustle-and-bustle of the major road.
 The enchanting and colorful houseboats and quiet waterways make walking hand-in-hand a delightful excursion.